galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 It may also result in Galaxy tool-wrapper developers duplicating efforts by simultaneously wrapping the same software.
 This is further complicated by the lack of tool metadata, which prevents filtering of tools as relevant for a specific scientific community or domain, and makes it impossible to employ advanced filtering by ontology terms like ones from EDAM[@citesAsAuthority:black2021edam].
 The final challenge is also an opportunity: the global nature of Galaxy means that it is a big community.
-Solving the visibility of tools across this "ecosystem", and the potential benefits, are far-reaching for global collaboration on development of data-analysis tools and workflows.
+Solving the visibility of tools across this "ecosystem", and the resulting benefits, are far-reaching for the global collaborative development of data-analysis tools and workflows.

-To provide the scientific community with a comprehensive list of available Galaxy tools, we developed a pipeline at the [ELIXIR BioHackathon Europe 2023](https://2023.biohackathon-europe.org) that collects Galaxy wrappers from a list of GitHub repositories and automatically extracts their metadata (including Conda version, bio.tools identifiers[@usesDataFrom:ison2016tools, @usesDataFrom:Ison2019], and EDAM annotations).
+To provide the scientific community with a comprehensive list of available Galaxy tools, we developed a pipeline at the [ELIXIR BioHackathon Europe 2023](https://2023.biohackathon-europe.org) that collects Galaxy wrappers from a list of GitHub repositories and automatically extracts their metadata (including Conda version [@citesAsAuthority:conda], bio.tools identifiers[@usesDataFrom:ison2016tools, @usesDataFrom:Ison2019], and EDAM annotations).
-The workflow also queries the availability of the tools from the three main Galaxy servers (usegalaxy.*) as well as usage statistics from usegalaxy.eu (the other servers will be queried for usage statistics in coming updates).
+The workflow also queries the availability of the tools from the three main Galaxy servers (usegalaxy.*) as well as usage statistics from usegalaxy.eu (Note: the other servers will be queried for usage statistics in coming updates).

 Crucially, the pipeline can filter its inputs to only include tools that are relevant to a specific research community.
 Based on the selected filters, a community-specific interactive table is generated that can be embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.